-If you’re wondering about how I create reels, I decided to share my reel creating process with you.
+If you’re wondering how to make reels on Instagram, I decided to share my reel creating process with you.
 It might not be the simplest process out there, but it is very thorough, and it doesn’t take as much time as you may imagine.

 So, my reel creating process actually consists of 15 steps and I will walk you through all of them.
 Some of them take seconds, while some might take some time to do them.